akhealth/EIS-Modernization/procurement-docs-search/Request-for-Proposals.md

 received after the required deadline may not be answered.

-Questions may also be submitted in writing to the Procurement Officer, who will post them as issues with the BPA GitHub repository listed above.
+Questions may also be submitted in writing to the Procurement Officer, who will post them as issues with the DHSS GitHub repository listed above.

 PROCUREMENT OFFICER: **Jon